Email icon

 Guide · 5 min read

-Shopfront Door Repair Services for Aluminium and Glass Entrances
+Shopfront Door Repairs: Aluminium & Glass

 Aluminium-framed and APG glass shopfront entrances are the two dominant door types on UK high streets.
 Both share a common hardware vocabulary — pivots, closers, locks — and both can be repaired without replacing the door.